Please do NOT post ITAR-restricted content on this site.

-The terms for distribution and use of the MMS data products are specified in the NASA Heliophysics Science Data Management Policy document, and are summarized here in terms of the MMS mission.
-These guidelines govern both the production and distribution of scientific data sets by the MMS program, and also use of the MMS data by the science community and general public, and are summarized below:
+The terms for distribution and use of the MMS data products are specified in the NASA Heliophysics Science Data Management Policy document1, and are summarized here in terms of the MMS mission.
+These guidelines govern both the production and distribution of scientific data sets by the MMS program, and also use of the MMS data by the science community and general public, and are summarized below.2

-- MMS-SMART scientifically useful data products are open to all scientists and the public (Users).
+- MMS-SMART data products are open to all scientists and the public (Users).

 - There are no proprietary periods associated with any of the MMS-SMART data products.

-- All potential data users are strongly encouraged to contact the MMS-SMART Principal Investigator (PI) or a designated lead investigator of an instrument or modeling group early in an analysis project to discuss the appropriate use of instrument data or model results.
+- Users should contact the MMS-SMART Principal Investigator (PI) and the relevant lead co-investigators of the instrument or modeling group early in an analysis project to consult on the appropriate use of instrument data or model results.

-- All users who wish to publish results derived from MMS data are strongly encouraged to directly involve the MMS-SMART PI and/or Instrument Leads and team members as appropriate in the analysis and to offer co-authorship.
-Data users who are members of the MMS-SMART science team are required to offer co-authorship.
+- Users who wish to publish results derived from MMS data should directly involve the MMS-SMART PI and/or Instrument Leads and team members as appropriate in the analysis and to offer co-authorship.
 Co-authorship may be declined.
 A starting template for acknowledgements appears below.

 - Users should heed the caveats of investigators as to the interpretation and limitations of data or model results.
 All important caveats should be included in the publication, even if co-authorship is declined.
 Data and model version numbers should also be specified.

 - Users should acknowledge the sources of data used in all publications, presentations, and reports.
 Appropriate acknowledgement to institutions, personnel, and funding agencies should be given.

 - Users should provide the MMS-SMART PI and/or instrument Lead CoIs a copy of each manuscript that uses MMS-SMART data upon submission of that manuscript for consideration of publication.
 Upon publication, the citation should be transmitted to the PI and any other providers of data.